 - International Color Consortium (ICC) profiles

-- Lossless WebP works exclusively with the RGBA [red green blue alpha] format.
+- Color Space * Lossy WebP works exclusively with the 8-bit YUV420 format. * Lossless WebP works exclusively with the RGBA [red green blue alpha] format.

 See this example of how JPEG, PNG, and GIF images look versus their WebP counterparts.